RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 After you insert the slip ring, drill holes for the three mounting screws.
 One way to do this: Drill one hole first, insert, the screw, tighten the nut, and then measure/drill the remaining holes.
 You’re more likely to align all of the holes correctly this way.

 ###Loctite
-{% imgcap /images/slip_ring_loctite.jpg Loctite oozing from the screws.  %}
+{% imgcap right /images/slip_ring_loctite.jpg Loctite oozing from the screws.  %}
 [Loctite](http://www.loctiteproducts.com) makes a gummy substance that keeps screws from jiggling loose.
 They also make super glue; that's not what you want for this project.
 If you use Loctite on the slip ring screws, they will remain tight until you remove them on purpose.

 ###Connecting Inside the Reel